MicrosoftDocs/cloud-adoption-framework/docs/scenarios/defense/identity/multi-tenant/zero-trust-configuration.md

 **Benefits of a single tenant.** A single tenant is easier to manage and lower costs through operational efficiency.
 It allows you to configure a zero trust environment more easily.
 A single tenant avoids fragmenting the user experience with multiple sign-in credentials.
 It also helps prevent siloed solutions that you need to integrate later.
 You should strive to have your data, Microsoft 365, and Azure cloud services in a single tenant.
 If you already have multiple Microsoft Entra tenants, you should consider consolidating your environment to use a single tenant.
 You can consolidate tenants by transferring Azure subscriptions from your secondary tenants to the primary tenant.
 For more information, see [transfer an Azure subscription to a different Microsoft Entra directory](/azure/role-based-access-control/transfer-subscription).

-**Multi-tenant use cases.** There are reasons for a defense organization to use a multitenant architecture.
+**Multitenant use cases.** There are reasons for a defense organization to use a multitenant architecture.
 Large and complex defense organizations might need multiple Microsoft Entra tenants for security, compliance, and collaboration (*see table 1*).

 *Table 1.
 Reasons to have or create multiple tenants.*